This creamy sweet potato lentil curry is easy to make in one pot for a healthy and delicious meal.

 Overhead view of a pot of sweet potato red lentil curry with cilantro in it.

-Can I use green lentils for this curry?
+Can I use green lentils in this recipe?

 Yes.
 Substitute 1 cup green or brown lentils for the red lentils and simmer 5-10 minutes longer until they’re tender.